-The results of the shape pole scan with both radar and lightcurve data are shown in Figure 8.
-The pole is again constrained to two opposite regions, with the best solution at ecliptic longitude $\lambda=96^\circ$ and ecliptic latitude $\beta=+30^\circ$ .
-Solutions within 1% of the global best fit in both the northern and southern hemispheres have consistent shapes and periods, again indicating an uncertainty as to whether PN9's rotation is prograde or retrograde.
-While a retrograde solution cannot be completely ruled out, the prograde solution is more clearly favoured in a lightcurve-only analysis (Fig. 3).
+The results of the SHAPE pole scan with both radar and lightcurve data are shown in Fig. 6.
+The pole is again constrained to two opposite regions, with the best solution at ecliptic longitude $\lambda = 96^{\circ}$ and ecliptic latitude $\beta = +30^{\circ}$.
+Solutions within 1 per cent of the global best fit in both the northern and southern hemispheres have consistent shapes and periods, again indicating an uncertainty as to whether PN9's rotation is prograde or retrograde.
+The best-fit model is able to produce synthetic lightcurves (Fig. 7) and delay-Doppler radar observations (Fig. 8) that are a good fit to observations.
+While a retrograde solution cannot be completely ruled out, the prograde solution is more clearly favoured in a light-curve-only analysis (Fig. 3) and it produces better-fitting lightcurves (Fig. 9).
 As the two solutions have identical rotation periods and very similar shapes, any qualitative analysis of the two solutions will yield the same conclusions.
 As such, the subsequent sections of this paper will only consider the prograde solution.

-The best-fitting model was re-modelled with 2000 vertices to allow for closer fitting of surface features to the 15 m resolution radar imaging, although this yielded a negligible improvement in the $\chi^2$ fit.
+The best-fitting model was re-modelled with 2000 vertices to allow for closer fitting of surface features to the 15-m resolution radar imaging, although this yielded a negligible improvement in the χ^2 fit.
 Both the optical and radar observations cover the entire surface of the asteroid, leaving no 'unseen' surface area in either of the two wavelength regimes.
-The geometric parameters of this model are presented in Table 3 and the shape model is shown in Figure 9.
-The lightcurve fits, shown in Figure A8, are an improvement upon those produced by the convex hull model.
-The majority of lightcurves are fitted well in terms of shape, phase and amplitude, with the few poor
+The geometric parameters of this model are presented in Table 3 and the shape model is shown in Fig. 10.
+The light-curve fits, shown in Fig. A8, are an improvement upon those produced by the convex hull model.
+The majority of light curves are fitted well in terms of shape, phase, and amplitude, with the few poor fits generally corresponding to low-quality light curves that were not used in the modelling process.